panjazz

 La seconda parte del disco si apre invece al registro della ballata.
 Ralph Burns riunisce un’orchestra d’archi per accompagnare la voce di Ray Charles in sei standard, tra cui spiccano Come Rain or Come Shine e Don’t Let the Sun Catch You Cryin’.
 Privato degli accenti soul del suo pianoforte e dell’energia del suo ensemble, Charles rivela qui una voce sovrana, di rara intensità, capace di elevare un repertorio fino ad allora legato a Frank Sinatra e di mettere in luce, con la sola forza del canto, la profondità emotiva delle melodie.

-Composed in 1946 by Harold Arlen, with lyrics by Johnny Mercer, Come Rain or Come Shine stands as one of the most emotionally resonant standards in the vocal jazz canon.
-Written for the musical St. Louis Woman, this ballad—modest in structure yet harmonically nuanced—has endured through the decades, carried by a rare emotional intensity.
+Composed in 1946 by Harold Arlen, with lyrics by Johnny Mercer, Come Rain or Come Shine stands as one of the most emotionally powerful vocal standards in jazz.
+Written for the musical St. Louis Woman, the song is built on a deliberately restrained harmonic structure that supports a broad, expressive melodic line.
+Although the show was a commercial failure, closing after 113 performances, the piece, introduced on stage by Ruby Hill and Harold Nicholas, quickly gained independence and embarked on a life of its own.

 Ray Charles elevates Come Rain or Come Shine